No-Regret Gaussian Process Optimization of Time-Varying Functions: Introduction

-A complementary direction was proposed by Brunzema et al.~\cite{Brunzema_2022}, who modeled time variation by injecting uncertainty into the noise variance through a Wiener process.
-By letting the observation noise variance increase over time, they implicitly capture temporal drift while leveraging standard GP regression.
+A complementary direction was proposed by \cite{Brunzema_2022}, who modeled time variation by injecting uncertainty into the noise variance through a Wiener process.
+By letting the process variance increase over time, they implicitly capture temporal drift while leveraging standard GP regression.
 Although they did not provide a regret analysis, their formulation is conceptually close to the weighted-kernel approach, and similar asymptotic bounds are expected to apply.

-In the homoscedastic regime, Scarlett et al.~\cite{scarlett2017lower} derived lower bounds for both simple and cumulative regret under the frequentist GP setting, showing that the upper bounds of Srinivas et al.~\cite{Srinivas_2012} are tight for the squared exponential (SE) kernel.
-Iwazaki et al.~\cite{iwazaki2025improved} recently extended these results to heteroscedastic settings by introducing a cumulative variance measure~$V_T$, establishing general lower bounds that hold for arbitrary variance structures.
-However, their bounds are not tight for settings where the noise variance follows a prescribed temporal pattern, such as in our model, where each observation's uncertainty evolves deterministically with time.
+In the homoscedastic regime, \cite{scarlett2017lower} derived lower bounds for both simple and cumulative regret under the frequentist GP setting, showing that the upper bounds of \cite{Srinivas_2012} are tight for the squared exponential (SE) kernel. \cite{iwazaki2025improved} recently extended these results to heteroscedastic settings by introducing a cumulative variance measure~$V_T$, establishing general lower bounds that hold for arbitrary variance structures.
+Importantly, their lower bounds become (super)linear for settings where the noise variance follows a prescribed temporal pattern, such as in some of the temporal regimes studied in this paper.